pfaffenrodt/TYPO3-Distribution-Core/README.md

-## Installation steps

-1. Core used in repository `https://github.com/pfaffenrodt/TYPO3-Distribution`
+Core used in repository `https://github.com/pfaffenrodt/TYPO3-Distribution`
+## Develop Installation (we do not need public typo3 web dir)
+1. composer install --no-plugins